 top of page

-As a vegan menopause coach and nutritionist, I’m here to guide you through a balanced way of eating that nourishes your body, supports hormonal health, boosts metabolism, and keeps you energized throughout menopause -- all without restrictive dieting.
+As a vegan menopause coach and nutritionist, I’m here to guide you through a balanced way of eating that nourishes your body, supports hormonal health, boosts metabolism, and keeps you energized throughout menopause.
 Instead of following rigid food rules, this approach focuses on sustainable, plant-based choices that work for your lifestyle and long-term well-being.

 In this blog post, we’ll cover: